ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 - Implementing a bash script to run our workload tests
 - Implementing workload integration tests
+  - These tests generate a large quantity of generic transactions
 - Implementing procedural integration tests
+  - These tests test for a specific transaction
 - Registering our integration tests

-At the end of this section, you'll have implemented integration tests that will have tested your VM via the following:

-- Workload tests: this method tests your VM by applying a large quantity of generic transactions and making sure that each is applied as expected
-- Procedural tests: this method tests your VM by applying a specific transaction and making sure that it is applied as expected

 ## Workload Scripts